Don’t Revise College Essays When You’re Nervous!

 Don’t Try to Be Unique in College Essays

 I do a lot of public speaking and performing on stage for work and personal creative projects.
-Many years ago, I got a great piece of advice during rehearsal for a play that I believe applies well to college essay submission anxiety.
+Many years ago, I got a great piece of advice during rehearsal for a play that I believe applies well to this anxiety students feel about submitting their college essays.

 The director told us that feeling butterflies on opening night was both healthy and predictable.
 It’s perfectly understandable to feel nervous when a show that we’ve worked so hard on is finally going to find an audience.
 She wanted us to know that feeling nervous before the curtains open is not a sign that we were going to mess up.
 On the contrary, that little rush of adrenaline can sharpen our senses and help us perform at our best.
 Instead of trying to avoid that nervous feeling, the director said that we should expect it, embrace it, and trust ourselves.